Wilma A. Lewis: Career

 Lewis worked in the litigation department at Steptoe & Johnson until 1986, when she joined the U.S. Attorney's Office in Washington, D.C.
 She rose through the civil division to become deputy chief of the division in 1993.
 That year, she departed for the United States Department of the Interior, where she served as Associate Solicitor for the Division of General Law.
 In 1995, she was nominated by President Clinton and confirmed by the Senate as Inspector General of the Department of the Interior.
+She became the first Black woman to serve in this position.

 In 1998, Lewis was nominated and confirmed as United States attorney for the District of Columbia, the first woman to serve in that position.
 She served from January 1998 to April 2001, when she became a partner in the litigation group at Crowell & Moring.
 From October 2007 to December 2008, she served as managing associate general counsel at Freddie Mac.
 In 2009, President Barack Obama nominated Lewis to be Assistant Secretary of the Interior for Land and Minerals Management.